aartisr/buddhi-align-app/README.md

 ```

 By default this pulls `autograph-exchange` from the public GitHub repository.

+See [Autograph Exchange Source Sync](docs/autograph-source-sync.md) for the full fetch/link/deploy flow.

 For local alternate-source installs, set environment overrides when running install: